The five steps of building trust

-The Gottman research shows that there are five ways to build trust, love, and loyalty in your relationship.
-There are clear pointers to how to build trust:
+The Gottman research shows that to build trust, love, and loyalty in your relationship, there is a clear path to follow.
+Here are clear pointers to how to build trust:

 - Make trustworthiness a main priority in your relationship.